djhshih/djhshih.github.io/join/postgrad.md

 6. Submit [application][rpg-app] to the HKU graduate school, proposing me as your supervisor.

-Student admission is decided by a committee of faculty members.
+Research postgraduate student admission is decided by a committee of faculty members.

 ### MMedSc